• Skip to main content

-There’s Stuffed Portobello mushrooms, and then there’s Scalloped Portobello Mushrooms.
-Deliciously seasoned and super easy… the smells coming out of your kitchen while these are baking is just crazy/insane!
-The added bonus of creating a flavourful mushroom gravy with the pan juices just elevates this dish to another level.
+There’s stuffed portobello mushrooms, and then there’s scalloped portobello mushrooms.
+Deliciously seasoned and super easy, the smells coming out of your kitchen while these are baking are insane!
+Creating a flavourful mushroom gravy using the pan juices, elevates this dish to a whole other level.

 SCALLOPED PORTOBELLO MUSHROOMS

-You know you’re onto something good when the ingredients list is simple, the steps uncomplicated and the flavours explode in your mouth.
-That’s this recipe.
-Forget potatoes.
-Scalloped Portobello Mushrooms are THE Low Carb or Keto answer to your carb loving prayers.
+You know you’re onto something good when the ingredients list is this simple, the steps uncomplicated and the flavours explode in your mouth.
+Forget Garlic Parmesan Scalloped Potatoes.
+Scalloped Portobello Mushrooms are the Low Carb or Keto answer to your carb loving prayers.

 HOW TO CLEAN PORTOBELLO MUSHROOMS

-Wipe each mushroom over with a damp paper towel for soft pastry brush if needed to remove loose dirt and debris.
+Wipe each mushroom over with a damp paper towel or soft pastry brush if needed to remove loose dirt and debris.
 Work one at a time.

 Lightly rinse under cold water and thoroughly pat dry with paper towel.